 The organization of research schools in developing countries is traditionally CIMPA’s core activity.
 It aims to foster research in mathematics in disadvantaged areas where there is a real drive and scope for a research project.
 Each CIMPA School offers an introduction to recent research in some field of mathematics and is specifically dedicated to the students and research teaching staff from developing countries.
 The budget allocated by CIMPA to the school is essentially used to cover the participation costs of those participants.
+The schools should be seen by the organizers as a tool for the development and promotion of research in the area over the long term.

-2025 call
+2027 call

-The final selection phase of the projects will be completed by the beginning of February 2024.
+The final selection phase of the projects will be completed by the beginning of February 2026.

 The below eligibility criteria are the necessary criteria for your school to be considered.
 The evaluation criteria determine its acceptance.
 The financial support depends on the profile of each school, taking as a basis the economic situation of the host country and adjusting it according to the other evaluation criteria.